fslev/json-compare/README.md

 JSONCompare.assertMatches(expected, actual); // assertion passes
 ```

-[JSONCompare](https://github.com/fslev/json-compare) is by default case-sensitive and matches JSON fields and values using regular expressions.
+[JSONCompare](https://github.com/fslev/json-compare) is by default case-sensitive and supports regular expressions on JSON fields and values.
 If you have unintentional regex characters inside either expected values or expected fields, then you can quote them:

 ```javascript